KVD-lab/puma/docs/source/formatting.rst

 #####################

-To format the fasta input file:
+Format for the fasta input file:
 ::

     >Short name|Full name